 Package Delivery by Drone (Part 135)

-As drones are introduced into everyday life in the United States, from recreational flying to commercial such as Package Delivery by Drone, the FAA's number one priority remains safety.
-The Agency has been at the forefront encouraging innovation and working with industry, state, local, and tribal governments to realize the benefits of drones and inform future rules and regulations.
+As drones are introduced into everyday life in the United States, from recreational flying to commercial operations such as Package Delivery by Drone, the FAA's number one priority remains safety.
+The Agency is at the forefront encouraging innovation and working with industry, state, local, and tribal governments to realize the benefits of drones and inform future rules and regulations.

 The FAA plays an important role with Package Delivery by Drone operations by ensuring safety in the National Airspace System (NAS), operator certification under FAA Part 135 and compliance with National Environmental Policy Act (NEPA) regulations.